eclipse-cdt/cdt/NewAndNoteworthy/CDT-12.4.md

 This is the New & Noteworthy page for CDT 12.4 which is part of Eclipse 2026-03 Simultaneous Release

+In addition to changes in CDT's own repo, please see the [changelog of CDT LSP](https://github.com/eclipse-cdt/cdt-lsp/blob/main/CHANGELOG.md).

 ---

 # Release Notes

 # API Changes, current and planned

+None for CDT 12.4.

 ## Breaking API changes